SkowronekM/Spring-Boot-shop/README.md

 # Storeez

-Storeez is a comprehensive online sales platform that I am currently working on.
-This web application aims to provide a robust and user-friendly experience for managing a movie database.
+Storeez is an advanced online sales platform currently under development.
+The application is designed to streamline product and category management for a seamless e-commerce experience.

 ## Features